Basile-Terv/Mathematics-articles/README.md

 At the end of my 3rd year, I spent 5 months at __Imperial College__ to do research under the supervision of Pr.
 Antoine Jacquier and Ioannis Gasteratos.
 You can find my report and slides of oral presentation in [this section](/Rough_paths_Imperial_College).

-The file [Mean_field_limit](/Mean_field_Limit.pdf) is my report on a second research project i did during my third year at Ecole Polytechnique.
+The file [Mean_field_limit](/Mean_field_Limit.pdf) is my report on a second research project I did during my third year at Ecole Polytechnique.